Data breach registers and policies

 What is a DBP and what are the benefits?

 Data breaches can vary in size and complexity, and the consequences can be significant for individuals whose information is involved.
-The range of actual or potential harms they can cause includes financial fraud, identity theft, damage to reputation, violence, or psychological harms.
+The range of actual or potential harms they can cause include financial fraud, identity theft, damage to reputation, violence, or psychological harms.

 Agencies may also experience serious consequences as a result of a data breach.
 Depending on the data or information involved, breaches may have negative impacts on an agency’s reputation, finances, interests, or operations.
-Data breaches can also result in a loss of confidence and trust in an agency, including in the service it provides.
+Data breaches can result in a loss of confidence and trust in an agency, including in the service it provides.

 Having a robust, documented and operationalised DBP can facilitate a timely and effective response to a data breach, in turn avoiding or mitigating potential harms to affected individuals, and reducing the risks to agencies.